 As an alternative to the thesis, students may complete a capstone project in which they propose and design a long document for a real world audience.
 The project typically includes a form of usability testing and rewriting.
 No credit is awarded until the project is approved by the thesis committee and the student has passed an oral exam on the project and the graduation portfolio.
 The course may be repeated until the capstone project is approved.
 ENGR (Engineering) 1302 Engineering and Technology Fundamentals (3-3-0) Prerequisite: Credit or enrollment in MATH 1302.
 Overview of techniques and fundamental principles used in engineering, science and technology.
-Topics include: dimensional analysis and units, measurements, representation of technical information, problem solving, and an introduction to selected science and engineering topics.

-1400 PC Applications in Engineering (4-3-1)

-Prerequisite: MATH 1301.
+Topics include: dimensional analysis and units, measurements, representation of technical information, problem solving, and introduction to selected science and engineering topics.
+1400 PC Applications in Engineering (4-3-1) Prerequisite: MATH 1301.
 Application of PC hardware and software to engineering problems.
 Data acquisition and computational methods for control systems, structures, and piping systems.
 Intensive use of the NSF sponsored laboratory for data acquisition, transmission and analysis of data.
 Modern computational approach to solids-fluids mechanics, and heat transfer.
-1401 Engineering Graphics and Visualization with Lab (4-3-4) Laboratory fee required: \$12.
+1401Engineering Graphics and Visualization with Lab (4-3-4)Laboratory fee required: \$15.
 Introduction to graphics, with emphasis on drafting techniques: use of instruments, lettering, geometric constructions, multiview projections, auxiliary views, sectional views, sketching drawings for electrical, piping and structural applications.
 Introduction to computer-aided drafting.
 1402 Fire and Safety Hazard Recognition with Lab (4-3-3) Prerequisite: MATH 1302.
-Laboratory fee required: \$12.
+Laboratory fee required: \$15.

 Physical, chemical, electrical, and natural hazards and their relationship to loss of property and/or life.
 Safe location, storage, transportation and handling practices to eliminate or control the risk of fire and other hazards in the home, business and industry.
 Experiments and computer simulations.
 2304 Computer-Aided Drafting and Design I (3-2-2) Prerequisite: ENGR 1401 or department approval.
-Laboratory fee required: \$12.
+Laboratory fee required: \$15.
 An introduction to Computer Aided Drafting and Design (CADD) systems commonly used in industry.
 Topics include introduction to CADD systems, basic drawing and editing commands, drawing annotations, dimensioning, cross hatching, creation and use of drawing symbols, generation of engineering drawing and drawing database.
 2407 Surveying with GIS-GPS (4-3-3) Prerequisite: MATH 1302.

-Field training in the use of electronic measurement devices, total stations and global positioning systems (GPS) applied to construction projects.
-Field recording of data, uploading to microcomputers for analysis using geographic information systems (GIS).
+Field training in use of electronic measurement devices, total stations and global positioning systems (GPS) applied to construction projects.
+Field recording of data, uploading to computers for analysis using geographic information systems (GIS).
 Computation of areas and construction volumes.
-Downloading of data for field layout.
+Downloading data for field layout.
 Surveying applied to flood prevention and environmental measurements.
-(ENGR 1407)

-2409 Engineering Mechanics with Lab (4-3-1)
+(ENGR 1407) 2409 Engineering Mechanics with Lab (4-3-1) Prerequisite: PHYS 1307, MATH 2401, ENGR 2410.
+Laboratory fee required: \$15.

-Prerequisite: MATH 1302, PHYS 1307.

 Study of elastic bodies, stresses and strains, axial loads, torsion, beam stresses, beam deflections, combined stresses, columns, connections and behavior of materials under tension, compression and torsional loading.
 Study of thermal properties of materials.
 Applications of instrumentation.
-2410 Analysis of Engineering Networks with Lab (4-3-3) Prerequisite: Departmental approval.
+2410 Analysis of Engineering Networks with Lab (4-3-1) Prerequisite: MATH 2401.

 This course applies energy principles of thermodynamics, fluid mechanics and electric circuits to the analysis of common engineering networks.
 Piping systems, electric circuits and structural networks are studied under basic principles of conservation and dissipation of energy.
 Applications of linear algebra to the analysis of networks.
 Computer simulation of engineering networks.

-3302 Engineering Economics (3-3-0)

-Prerequisite: Junior standing.
+2411 Modern Methods of Engineering Analysis (4-3-1) Prerequisite: MATH 2401 or Departmental approval Laboratory fee required: \$15.
+This course presents classical and modern methods of engineering problems.
+Extensive use of practical problems illustrates the different methods of engineering analysis.
+3302 Engineering Economics (3-3-0) Prerequisite: Junior standing.